Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Arecibo Wow!

-Our observational strategy was neither tailored nor optimized for the detection of technosignatures.
-However, our sample included stars with known potentially habitable exoplanets, which were observed for long sessions spanning frequencies from 1 to 10 GHz.
-In this study, we focus only on our drift-scan mode observations made from February to May 2020 at topocentric frequencies between 1419.5 and 1421.0 MHz (see Table \ref{tab:scans}).
-This mode and frequency range are analogous to the protocol used in the detection of the \wow (see Table \ref{tab:receivers}).
-Coincidentally, our 10 kHz channel width was the same.
-The seven target samples included Teegarden's Star, Barnard's Star, and HD 157881, which were part of our main study (see Table \ref{tab:targets}).
+The seven targets studied with drift scans were Teegarden's Star, Barnard's Star, and HD 157881, which were part of our main study (\autoref{tab:targets}).
 We also conducted observations in this mode of the radio galaxies 3C 76.1 (B0300+162) and 3C 365 (B1756+134), which served as our calibration standards.
 The magnetar SGR 1935+2154 constituted an opportunistic target, due to its active state during the observation period and its proximal spatial alignment with our primary subjects \citep{2020Natur.587...59B}.
 Our final target was a nearby random section of the sky that we denoted Void, for reference purposes.